-Companies may encounter upswings and downswings in their sales over different periods of time.
+Companies may encounter upswings and downswings in their sales over different periods.
 Understanding these swings helps in planning and designing better sales compensation plans.
 These variations in sales occur due to a wide variety of reasons.
 Some of them are described below.

-Sales follow different seasonal cycles depending on the nature of product or service.
+Sales follow different seasonal cycles depending on the nature of the product or service.
 This is more prominent for consumer durables.
-Laptops, cell phones and their accessories' sales spike in the month of August during the back-to-school season.
-Similarly refrigerators and air conditioners witness spikes during summer.
+Laptops, cell phones, and their accessories' sales spike in August during the back-to-school season.
+Similarly, refrigerators and air conditioners witness spikes during summer.
 Almost 80% of annual sales of air conditioners happen during summer.
-In the services sector, revenues of CPA firms soar during the tax filing season.
+In the services sector, the revenues of CPA firms soar during the tax filing season.
 The agricultural growing season in the UK begins from April and lasts till October/November.
-This results in large sales of tractors in the month of March immediately prior to start of the season.
+This results in large sales of tractors in March immediately prior to the start of the season.

 Governments and corporates follow a “use it or lose it” policy in budget allocations.
 This means that any leftover budget dollars will lapse if not used in the sanctioned period.
 Further, the department may face a proportional cut in their next budget.
 This leads to a spending spree at the end of fiscal periods to avoid budget lapsing.
-Spending in the last week of the year is 4.9 times the rest of the year weekly average.
-The US Federal Government spent huge sums of money on buying art works, toner cartridges and furniture, etc. fearing their budgets might lapse after the recent government shutdown.
+Spending in the last week of the year is 4.9 times the rest of the year's weekly average.
+The US Federal Government spent huge sums of money on buying artworks, toner cartridges, and furniture, etc. fearing their budgets might lapse after the recent government shutdown.

-In addition, temporary sales cycles are formed because of a variety of reasons.
+Besides temporary sales cycles are formed because of a variety of reasons.
 These cycles might cause different effects in different industries.
 There can be a temporary dip in sales because of natural calamities.
-Hurricane Sandy led to a sudden drop in sales revenues of automobiles, clothing stores and restaurants.
+Hurricane Sandy led to a sudden drop in sales revenues of automobiles, clothing stores, and restaurants.
 Temporary upsurges in sales revenues can also be triggered because of government policies.
-In 2010, US Government incentives triggered highest monthly spike in house sales in 47 years.
+In 2010, US Government incentives triggered the highest monthly spike in house sales in 47 years.

 If you got this far, we think you’d like our future blog content, too.
 Please subscribe on the right side.